Chappel & Wakes Colne railway station

 Chappel & Wakes Colne railway station is on the Gainsborough Line, a branch to Sudbury off the Great Eastern Main Line, in the East of England, serving the village of Wakes Colne and the neighbouring Chappel.
 It is 3 mi 49 chain down the line from Marks Tey and 50 mi 18 chain measured from London Liverpool Street.
 It is situated between Marks Tey and Bures.
 Its three-letter station code is CWC.
 Platform 1 has an operational length for five-coach trains.
 Platforms 2 and 3 are used by the East Anglian Railway Museum.

 The station is currently operated by Greater Anglia, who also operate all trains serving it, as part of the East Anglia franchise.
 It has one platform as the line is single-track.
 It is also home to the East Anglian Railway Museum which has the former London-bound platform, a running line, the original station buildings and all of the land and facilities on the east side of the line.
 Just to the south of the station the line runs over the Chappel viaduct.

 Chappel & Wakes Colne is unstaffed but has a self-service ticket machine.
 The platform buildings, on the station's west side, are restored to 1950s style but are part of the museum, and entered from ground-floor level.

 History

 The station opened with the opening of the line from Marks Tey to Sudbury as part of the Stour Valley Railway on 2 July 1849, with the name Chappel; it was renamed Chappel and Wakes Colne on 1 October 1914.

-The 1861 census shows Samuel Hamblin as the resident station-master.
-He appears to have fallen foul of the railway authorities at some stage as he is shown working in Poplar as an engine driver in the 1871 census.
-The 1871 census records 29-year-old Alfred H. Bryant as the resident station-master.
-The 1881 census shows 45-year-old George William Grand as the station-master, a position he held until at least 1891.